codatio/codat-docs/docs/configure/create-account.md

 - [Contact our sales team](https://www.codat.io/plans/#get-in-touch) to discuss enterprise pricing options.

-- For existing clients on the start up plan use our Billing [dashboard](https://app.codat.io/settings/billing/usage) to track your usage and stay in control of your bills.
+- For existing clients on the Start Up plan use our Billing [dashboard](https://app.codat.io/settings/billing/usage) to track your usage and stay in control of your bills.